top of page

 Tibasosa

 It's all about feijoa in Tibasosa, a quaint little town that's crazy about this tasty green fruit.
-You can find all kinds of feijoa products from candies to liquors and jams to juices.
+Here, you'll discover a variety of feijoa products, including candies, liquors, jams, and juices.

 Hacienda El Salitre